Region Area

 Adam Woodhouse

-Adam is an associate solicitor in the Private Client department.
+Adam is a senior associate in the Private Client department.
 He advises individuals, trustees and families on a broad range of tax, trust, estate and succession planning issues.
 He also works closely with the estate administration team and regularly assists clients with the administration of complex and high net worth estates.

 Alex Curran

 Alex is a senior associate in the Family department at Payne Hicks Beach.
-His field of expertise spans the spectrum of private family law matters, although he predominantly specialises in advising on the financial issues arising upon the breakdown of marriage for high and ultra-high net worth individuals and their spouses.
+Alex is described by the legal directories as “an iron fist in a velvet glove” with an “intelligent, eloquent approach to cases [which] makes the unarguable appear arguable.”
+Alex is ranked in Chambers High Net Worth 2024 and The Legal 500 UK 2024.
+He is named as one of the 2024 eprivateclient NextGen Leaders.
+Alex's field of expertise spans the spectrum of private family law matters, although he predominantly specialises in advising on the financial issues arising upon the breakdown of marriage for high and ultra-high net worth individuals and their spouses.
 He has worked on cases that have been heard in the Court of Appeal and Supreme Court and has acted for and against Premier League footballers, musicians, business leaders, the ultra-wealthy and City bankers.
 The work that Alex undertakes will often feature international individuals or assets, with complex asset structures involving trusts, businesses and nuptial agreements, the drafting of which, he regularly deals with.
 He has a wealth of experience in dealing with applications for emergency injunctive relief to preserve assets or to rectify wrongful interference with them.
 Alex is also accustomed to advising and representing clients in proceedings concerning financial provision for the children of unmarried parents.
 Alex’s children law experience has seen him act on cases involving applications for leave to remove to the United States and working on cases involving risks of international child abduction and securing appropriate safeguards (including the biggest financial bond ever reported to permit international travel) in Switzerland, Monaco, France, Dubai and India.
 He has successfully pursued and obtained findings in proceedings involving the falsification of physical and sexual abuse allegations, coaching and parental alienation.
 Alex is able to bring a wealth of experience to his clients to assist them in identifying their aims and objectives and devising a clear and strategic path to obtain them by providing pragmatic and coherent advice.
 He is adept at working with conciliatory and constructive methods of dispute resolution just as much as he is litigating proceedings when required.
-Alex completed his training contract with a leading family law team in Manchester and qualified as a solicitor in 2015.
-Alex moved to London in 2016, was promoted to Senior Associate in 2019 and joined Payne Hicks Beach in 2021.
-Cases of note include: AB v CD and C [2019] EWHC 1695 (Fam) AB v CD and C (no2) [2019] EWHC 2244 (Fam) AB v CD [2021] EWFC 38 LKM v KPM [2022 EWHC] 140 (Fam)
+Cases of note include: AS v RS [2024] EWFC 32 (B) AS v RS [2023] EWFC 284 (B) AS v RS (Matrimonial and Family Proceedings Act: Part III Application) [2023] EWFC 283 (B) LKM v NPM [2022] EWHC 140 (Fam) AB v CD and C [2019] EWHC 1695 (Fam) AB v CD and C (no2) [2019] EWHC 2244 (Fam) AB v CD [2021] EWFC 38 LKM v KPM [2022 EWHC] 140 (Fam)

 Alex Blain

-Alexander is an associate in the Property department.
+Alexander is a senior associate in the Property department.
 He specialises in commercial property matters, including acquisitions and disposals, development and corporate occupier work.
 Alexander acts for corporate clients, investors, developers, private individuals and trusts.

 Andrea Yiakoumetti